rdkcentral/Lightning/README.md

 This gives you the power to align items relative to the parent, purely based on the dimensions of the parent.

-### Flexbox
+#### Flexbox
 Lightning contains a layout engine based on the HTML Flexbox specification.
-If you are not familiar with it, MDN contains an [https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox](excellent introduction).
+If you are not familiar with it, MDN contains an [excellent introduction](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Flexible_Box_Layout/Basic_Concepts_of_Flexbox).

 Flexbox can be turned on on a View by setting the flex property: `{flex: {}}`.
 This turns all immediate children to flex items.